ADA Title II compliance deadlines coming in April 2026

-In April 2024, the Department of Justice (DOJ) published a new rule, Title II, requiring all state and local governments (and third-party vendors) to comply with WCAG 2.1 A/AA standards.
-Previously, The Americans with Disabilities Act (ADA) did not specify technical standards for web accessibility.
+In 2024, the Department of Justice (DOJ) published a new rule, Title II, requiring all state and local governments (and third-party vendors) to comply with WCAG 2.1 A/AA standards — and that deadline is fast approaching.

+Previously, the Americans with Disabilities Act (ADA) did not specify technical standards for web accessibility.
 Compliance was often interpreted through a variety of standards and guidelines, leading to inconsistent application.
 However, the Title II rule has specific requirements to make sure that web content and mobile apps are accessible to people with disabilities.

 ADA Title II compliance deadlines

-- Resident population size of 50,000 or more people: April 24, 2026
+• Resident population size of 50,000 or more people: April 24, 2026

-- Resident population size of 0 – 49,999 people: April 26, 2027
+• Resident population size of 0 – 49,999 people: April 26, 2027

-- Special district governments: April 26, 2027
+• Special district governments: April 26, 2027

-- Roles and expectations of staff
+• Roles and expectations of staff

-- Vendor responsibilities
+• Vendor responsibilities

-- Content audit tips
+• Content audit tips

-- Examples of what content needs to comply and what would be exceptions
+• Examples of what content needs to comply and what would be exceptions

-- Identifying and prioritizing fixes and updates
+• Identifying and prioritizing fixes and updates

-- Setting up for success with an internal ADA policy
+• Setting up for success with an internal ADA policy

 The steps and tips in the resource aren’t mandatory; the guide is meant to help all government agencies accommodate residents with different types of disabilities: visual, cognitive, learning, auditory, physical, and speech.

-What type of things need to comply?
+What types of digital content need to comply?

 These are just a few examples of required accessible services:

-- Online payments for services including taxes, utilities, permits
+• Online payments for services, including taxes, utilities, permits

-- Public records access for things like document requests and meeting agendas
+• Public records access for things like document requests and meeting agendas

-- Public health and safety messaging like emergency alerts
+• Public health and safety messaging, like emergency alerts

-- Legal and judicial services including court records, paying fees, and legal aid services
+• Legal and judicial services, including court records, paying fees, and legal aid services

 Agencies should be aware of (and ready to rectify) digital barriers as more services move to an online domain.
 An accessible digital environment conforms to the Web Content Accessibility Guidelines (WCAG).

-Web accessibility standards
+Web accessibility standards overview

 The Web Content Accessibility Guidelines (WCAG) are technical guidelines for creating an inclusive online environment.
 While WCAG is not legislation, it is considered the global standard for web accessibility.
 Most digital entities conform to some level and version of WCAG.